 Wheel-tread bifurcation.
-Our fourth example comes from the layer 4c of the overlap-30-epsilon-adaptive dataset.
-The branching node is a small cluster of size 136.
-All the clusters in this example contain images of various types of automobiles, for example minibus, police van, fire engine, limousine, etc. The branching node appears to capture what looks like a wheel of a vehicle - dark round shape with tread-like pattern seen in Figure 8a.
-The two branches of this branching node appear to focus on one of these two features.
-While the left branch focuses on the dark round swirling patterns of automobile wheels (Figures 8c, 8d), the right branch appears to focus more on the tread-like patterns and textures (Figure 8b).
+Our third example comes from the layer 4c of the ImageNet dataset (overlap-30-epsilon-adaptive).
+As illustrated in Figure 7, the branching node (a) is a small cluster of size 136.
+All the clusters in this example contain images of various types of automobiles, for example minibus, police van, fire engine, limousine, etc. The branching node (a) appears to capture what looks like the wheel of a vehicle - a dark round shape with tread-like pattern.
+The two branches appear to focus on one of these two features.
+Whereas the left branch focuses on the dark round

+© 2021 The Author(s) Computer Graphics Forum © 2021 The Eurographics Association and John Wiley & Sons Ltd. swirling patterns of automobile wheels (b, c, d), the right branch appears to focus more on the tread-like patterns and textures (e, f).